felipecrs/dahua-vto-on-home-assistant/README.md

 ## Caveats

-I could not yet [get rid of Asterisk](https://github.com/felipecrs/dahua-vto-on-home-assistant/issues/1).
-Since I am not using a VTH, I still need Asterisk so that the doorbell can attempt to call a SIP extension.

-And only in such case the button pressed event will be detected by the Home Assistant Dahua integration.

-So, until I find a better solution, I am running Asterisk to create a dummy extension for the doorbell to call.
+The VTO needs a SIP number to call when someone rings it, and since I don't have a VTH, I'm using Asterisk fill that gap.

+In this setup, Asterisk will also be used to trigger the automation in Home Assistant once someone rings the doorbell.
+You can use Dahua Integration's `binary_sensor.button_pressed` as well, but I found Asterisk to be both more reliable and more importantly: faster.

 ## Components

 - Dahua VTO Doorbell VTO2202F-P-S2
-- Home Assistant server
+- Home Assistant (running through Home Assistant Operating System in this setup)
-- [Dahua Home Assistant integration](https://github.com/rroller/dahua) to capture the button pressed event, cancel the call after the button is pressed, and unlock the door
+- [Dahua Home Assistant integration](https://github.com/rroller/dahua) to cancel the VTO call and to unlock the door
-- [Asterisk add-on](https://github.com/TECH7Fox/asterisk-hass-addons) to get the [button pressed event](https://github.com/rroller/dahua/issues/359) by the Dahua integration, and also so that the doorbell can announce _Calling now_ when the button is pressed
+- [Asterisk add-on](https://github.com/TECH7Fox/asterisk-hass-addons) to receive the VTO call when someone rings it, and fire the Home Assistant automation
 - [Frigate](https://github.com/blakeblackshear/frigate) for object detection and recording
 - [go2rtc](https://github.com/AlexxIT/go2rtc) for 2-way audio communication, running inside Frigate in this example
 - [Frigate Home Assistant integration](https://github.com/blakeblackshear/frigate-hass-integration), which allows the Advanced Camera Card to communicate with go2rtc within Frigate without needing external exposure of the go2rtc server